calicac001/HackBioInternship/NGS_Fundamentals/Stage1_Whole_Genome_Sequencing/WGS_Microbes.md

 ```

 ## AMR/Toxin Gene Screening
 Antimicrobial resistance (AMR) and toxin-associated genes were screened using ABRicate.
 ABRicate allows rapid detection of known resistance and virulence determinants by aligning assembled contigs against curated gene databases.
-For each genome assembly, ABRicate was run against both the ResFinder database (for AMR genes) and the VFDB database (for virulence and toxin-associated genes).
+For each genome assembly, ABRicate was run against both the NCBI database (for AMR genes) and the VFDB database (for virulence and toxin-associated genes).

 > run_abricate.sh
 ```